-You need to know why a drug would be prescribed or used, how it might affect the milk (e.g., discolors the milk), how it might affect the baby’s behavior (lethargy?), or the mother’s ability to feed or care for her infant.
+For pharm/tox questions, you need to know why a drug would be prescribed or used, how it might affect the milk (e.g., discolors the milk), how it might affect the baby’s behavior (lethargy?), or the mother’s ability to feed or care for her infant.

 4. Know your social and recreational drugs

 Alcohol, caffeine, and other substances are “fair game” for the IBLCE exam.
 Know the basics of drugs that have adverse effects, especially substances that are abused.

 Okay, I agree, this is a tough one.
 But environmental toxins, such as mercury, lead, pesticides, or perchloroethylene or other environmental toxins are fair game pharm/tox questions.

 6. Learn all you can about galactagogues